UPBeat-Automation/.github/profile/README.md

 Connecting your existing UPB investment allows you to benefit from modern features like Google Assistant, Apple HomeKit, and Amazon Alexa.

+### Comming Soon

+The client code, drivers, and documentation will be released soon.
+Feel free to reach out in the meantime.

 ### Requirements

 1. Hubitat Elevation® Model C-7 or C-8 controller [Click here to purchase for Hubitat Elevation](https://hubitat.com)